vishalcloudyuga/dcos-docs/1.9/overview/architecture/task-types.md

 ### Built-in schedulers

-DC/OS has two built-in schedulers: Marathon (services) and Metronome (jobs).
+DC/OS has two built-in schedulers:

 - The Marathon scheduler provides **services** (Apps and Pods), which run continuously and in parallel.
 - The Metronome scheduler provides **jobs**, which run immediately or on a defined schedule.